aman-arya/Zirf-Law-DSE-308-Computatinal-linquistic/README.md

 ## Part C

+**) Write a short note on Zipf's law and discuss any patterns which emerged from the above data by using your best judgment and going beyond the numerical results.
+For example, since you have studied both words and letters, are there any interesting similarities (or differences) which you observe?
+Comments should be along these lines.**

 **Zipf’s law** says that: It is relationship between the frequency of a word f and rank its position in the list, known as its rank r